hntruc/to-do-app/README.md

     docker-compose down
     ```

 That's it!
-You have successfully implemented the Todoapp using FASTapi, Streamlit, Postgres, and Docker.
+You have successfully implemented the Todoapp using FastAPI, Streamlit, Postgres, and Docker.

 ## Running Tests